project-chip/connectedhomeip/examples/lighting-app/bouffalolab/bl702/README.md

 - Clone connectedhomeip github repo and update all submdoule;
 - Install all tools (likely already present for CHIP developers).
 - Setup connectedhomeip environment:
   - First time, or environment is out of date.
-Please execute the following script under root folder of connectedhomeip repo to install and setup enviroment, which will take some minutes; meanwhile, Bouffalolab flash tool, `bflb-iot-tool`, will be installed.
+Please execute the following script under root folder of connectedhomeip repo to install and setup environment, which will take some minutes; meanwhile, Bouffalolab flash tool, `bflb-iot-tool`, will be installed.
     ```shell
     source scripts/bootstrap.sh
     ```
     > Note, `scripts/bootstrap.sh` only installs `bflb-iot-tool` under connectedhomeip build context.
-  - Others, please execute the following script before any build commands executed; and `bflb-iot-tool` will import under this enviroment.
+  - Others, please execute the following script before any build commands executed; and `bflb-iot-tool` will import under this environment.
     ```shell
     source scripts/activate.sh
     ```